Snapshot

 Industry Scenario

-With per capita disposable income and private consumption having doubled between FY12 and FY21, India has emerged as one of the largest markets for electronic products in the world.
+With rising per capita disposable income and private consumption, India has emerged as one of the largest markets for electronic products in the world.

-In order to position India as a global hub for ESDM, the Production Linked Incentive Scheme (PLI) for Large Scale Electronics Manufacturing, Production Linked Incentive Scheme (PLI) for IT Hardware, Scheme for Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS) and Modified Electronics Manufacturing Clusters Scheme (EMC 2.0) have been notified.
-Refer to the Schemes for Electronics Systems Manufacturing microsite for further details.
+In order to position India as a global hub for ESDM, the Production Linked Incentive Scheme (PLI) for Large Scale Electronics Manufacturing, Production Linked Incentive Scheme (PLI) for IT Hardware, Scheme for Promotion of Manufacturing of Electronic Components and Semiconductors (SPECS) and Modified Electronics Manufacturing Clusters Scheme (EMC 2.0) have been released.
+Refer to the Schemes for Electronics Systems Manufacturing microsite on the Invest India website for further details.

-Additionally, the Semicon India Program with an incentive outlay of ~$10 Bn was launched with the vision to develop a sustainable semiconductor and display ecosystem in the country.
+Additionally, the Semicon India Program with an incentive outlay of $10 Bn was launched with the vision to develop a sustainable semiconductor and display ecosystem in the country.
 This program will establish India as global hub for semiconductor and display manufacturing, promote self-reliance, strengthen resilience in global supply chains, and pave the way for India’s technological leadership in the industry.
-Further details can be found here
+Refer to the Semiconductors sub-sector page on the Invest India website for further details.

 GROWTH DRIVERS